Upper Lip Tie and Its Treatment

 The upper lip tie is clamped across with an instrument for about 10 seconds.
 This maneuver crushes the blood vessels closed so when the cut is performed, minimal bleeding occurs.
 Alternatively, a

 LASERcan be used to make the cut without any mucosal clamping.
 Although there are pros and cons to each technique, regardless of the method used, outcomes and healing are excellent.
 Read more about LASER vs scissor technique.
+Here is a video showing a LASER upper lip tie release being performed.

 The clamp is released and scissors (or